Aluminium financing deals to keep metal locked up in LME -Rio Tinto

-LONDON Feb 13 Aluminium financing deals will continue to lock up substantial amounts of metal in the London Metal Exchange system, Rio Tinto Chief Financial Officer Chris Lynch said on Thursday.
+LONDON Aluminium financing deals will continue to lock up substantial amounts of metal in the London Metal Exchange system, Rio Tinto (RIO.AX) (RIO.L) Chief Financial Officer Chris Lynch said on Thursday.

 Most of the roughly 5 million tonnes of aluminium in LME warehouses is locked up in financing deals.
 This involves an investor borrowing money at low rates to buy physical aluminium, striking a warehouse deal to store it cheaply and taking advantage of the market's contango structure to sell it forward immediately at a profit.